 Front camera: 16MP

 OS: Android 10 \ Oxygen OS 10.5

-There's added pressure on the OnePlus 8 Pro, too, from its fellow Chinese phone makers, with the Huawei Mate 40 Pro and Xiaomi Mi 10T Pro offering big specs and great value as well.
-And that's saying nothing about the two mid-range phones from OnePlus itself in the form of the OnePlus 8T and OnePlus Nord.
+For direct competition to the OnePlus 8 Pro, take a look at the Huawei Mate 40 Pro and Xiaomi Mi 10T Pro both of which offer big specs and great value.
+And that's saying nothing about the two mid-range phones from OnePlus in the form of the OnePlus 8T and OnePlus Nord.
 Plus they've just released an impressive cheap phone, the OnePlus Nord CE 5G.
 This manufacturer isn't playing around, they're covering every inch of the market.

 So, the question today in 2021 is: can the OnePlus 8 Pro still cut it?
-Let's find out now.
+Let's find out.

-For those who want a quick take-away from the review, you can consider the OnePlus 8 Pro not only one of the best phones that OnePlus has ever made but also one of the best Android phones from the last couple of years period.
+In a nutshell, the OnePlus 8 Pro is not only one of the best phones that OnePlus has ever made but also one of the best Android phones from the last couple of years period.
 Granted, times are moving on but it's still managing to keep up.
-This is still a phone that I feel completes the maker's rise to the top flagship phone table.
+This is still a phone that helps cement the manufacturer's spot towards the top of the smartphone league table.

 Where OnePlus phones have, in the past, taken down rival flagships by delivering superb core functionality (remember all those flagship killers like the OnePlus 6), the OnePlus 8 Pro does so while also delivering a well-rounded package of advanced features and a gorgeous design, which had been missing in part on past devices.
 The OnePlus 8 Pro also has a jaw-droppingly beautiful and premium display you'd only expect to see on much more expensive smartphones.

 To discover why I rate the OnePlus 8 Pro so highly in more detail read on.

 OnePlus 8 Pro review: price, release date, and what's in the box